List of British Commonwealth Air Training Plan facilities in Southern Rhodesia

 A war-time Elementary Flying Training School (EFTS) gave a recruit 50 hours of basic aviation instruction on a simple trainer like the Tiger Moth.
 Pilots who showed promise went on to training at a Service Flying Training School (SFTS).
 The Service Flying Training School provided advanced training for pilots, including fighter and multi-engined aircraft.
 Other trainees went on to different specialties, such as wireless, navigation or bombing and air gunnery.
+Trainees in Southern Rhodesia came from Rhodesia, Britain, South Africa, Australia, Greece, and Yugoslavia.

+From 1940 thousands of black men were conscripted by the colonial government to build airfields across Southern Rhodesia.
+They were paid at less than the rates available to farm workers.
+This led to widespread attempts to avoid this form of forced labour.

-During WW II
+During World War II

 These are the units that formed the Rhodesia Air Training Group.